The Cold Spring Area Maennerchor

 Sometime during the first few years the name of the group evolved to Cold Spring Men's Chorus.

 In May of 1939 the first official concert was presented.
 Fathers of other current members were in this program.
 One was Nick Terhaar, father of Jim Terhaar, who until recently was a member of our Bass section.
-Another was Alphonse Fuchs, father of John Fuchs a member of our Baritone section.
+Another was Alphonse Fuchs, father of John Fuchs a former member of our Baritone section.
 These men were charter members of the original chorus.
 That same year a Christmas "Beanfest" Party was organized.
 It met with such success that this same event was performed for 12 years.

 The war years suspended many of the singing activities.
 After this time the group had serious difficulty getting revived on a regular basis even with annual Christmas Concerts.